Epein5/AI-Crusade-2024/README.md

 # AI-Crusade-2024

 ## Introduction
-AI-Crusade-2024 is an advanced web-based assistant designed to provide localized, voice-based responses to user queries.
+Nepathaya is an advanced web-based assistant designed to provide localized, voice-based responses to user queries.
 The assistant leverages state-of-the-art technologies for speech recognition, language processing, and text-to-speech conversion to deliver a seamless user experience.

 ## Website